jsk336/docs/README.md

 At this point, run the dev server with `grunt`, and preview things locally to make sure nothing is terribly broken after Polymer and the elements have been updated.

-Next, run the deploy script in the root of the `Polymer/docs` directory:

-    ./scripts/deploy_site.sh

-This script builds the site, api docs, runs Vulcanizer over the imports, and deploys to App Engine.

-Last thing is to switch the app version in the App Engine admin console.
-To make the docs live, hit up https://appengine.google.com/deployment?&app_id=s~polymer-project and select the version you just deployed.

 [jekyll]: http://jekyllrb.com/
 [grunt]: http://gruntjs.com/